Protection

 Level Term Assurance

-Similar to above, but it would pay out the same amount at any time during the term of the policy.
+Similar to the above, but it would pay out the same amount at any time during the term of the policy.
 People tend to take this cover for interest-only mortgages (as the amount owed back doesn't decrease) or if they have a Help To Buy loan.
 Others decide to take it just so they know they will have a consistent pay out.

 Income Protection